lakshya8066/katacoda-scenarios/quiz1/step1.md

 ## Start Minikube

- We will use minikube to install chaos mesh on a Kubernetes CLuster.
+ We will use minikube to install Chaos Mesh on a Kubernetes cluster.
- `minikube start` spins up a kubernetes cluster with a single master node.
+ `minikube start` command spins up a kubernetes cluster.
  It takes about
  - 2 CPUs or more
  - 2GB of free memory